 - When something terrible happens, find the lesson from the situation instead of complaining about it.

-- Instead of comparing yourself with others who are “better off” than you, compare yourself to you last year.
+- Instead of comparing yourself with others who are “better off” than you, compare yourself to that version of you from the previous year.

 - Avoid waiting until tomorrow to do a secret good deed because tomorrow may never come.